Joint Replacement Program

 - Arrange bedside books, telephone, water and other items so that they are within easy reach.

 - Make sure that you have good lighting, and that the light switch is within easy reach.

 - Remove throw rugs to avoid tripping and make sure handrails are secure.

-- Check the rooms for electrical cords, foot stools, or other small objects that might be a safety hazard after surgery and reposition those that could be potentially dangerous.
+- Check the rooms for electrical cords, foot stools, or other small objects that might be a safety hazard after total joint replacement surgery and reposition those that could be potentially dangerous.

 - Don’t forget small pets that tend to get “under foot.”

 - Obtain a raised chair or place a buildup in a chair with arms.

 - Personal assistance items such as a long-handle reacher, shoe horn and sock donners (a device to help you with putting on socks, stockings or pantyhose) are advisable.